 The Department of Water and Environmental Regulation administers the Rights in Water and Irrigation Act (1914) that provides for the granting of licences and permits to take water and undertake certain works.
 Further information can be found at water licensing.

-Information on when you may require a licence or permit, types of licences and the licensing process can be found at the Department of Water and Environmental Regulation’s Frequently Asked Questions.
+Information on when you may require a licence or permit, types of licences and the licensing process can be found at water licensing.
 Refer to Exemptions for information on the activities that don't require licensing.

 No, you are still able to submit a paper licence application or planning advice request.
 You can download and print a licence application form or for planning advice requests you can contact the Department of Water and Environmental Regulation’s regional offices.

 The Department of Water and Environmental Regulation is an advisory agency to decision making authorities and considers potential impacts on the State’s water resources from future land planning and development proposals.
 These include things such as drinking water source areas, watercourses and estuaries, floodplains and underground aquifers.
-Further information can be found at water and land use planning.
+Further information can be found at water and land use planning advice.